ZeeshanBari/nlpexplr/README.md

 # Automacy AI : First Steps
-The purpose of this repo is to explore options for setting up Application Infastructure and AI Service (defined CI/CD pipeline that will compile and deploy NLP service on a daily basis)
+The purpose of this repo is to explore options for setting up application infastructure and AI Service (defined CI/CD pipeline that will compile and deploy NLP service on a daily basis)